EDUCBA

 Datatypes in MySQL

 We will discuss and have a look at the datatypes under each group in the list manner that will contain the name of all data types.
-Before that let us have a brief overlook of some of the most used data types out them along with the range of the values and kind of content that will be stored in them.
+Before that, let us briefly overlook some of the most used data types, along with the range of the values and kind of content that will be stored in them.

 Name of datatype